ConservationInternational/trends.earth/docs/source/for_users/training/settings.rst

 **Second level** selections to identify a province or city for your region of interest.

 .. note::
-    The `Natural Earth Administrative Boundaries`_ provided in Trends.Earth are in the `public domain`_.
+    The `geoBoundaries Administrative Boundaries`_ provided in Trends.Earth are under the CC BY 4.0 license.
 The boundaries and names used, and the designations used, in Trends.Earth do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.